There’s an absolute glut of comedy shows in Las Vegas that range from big-name headliners like Carrot Top to

 I was recently in the market to catch a last-minute comedy show while on the Strip and had trouble finding anything online that would let me quickly survey my options.
 With that in mind, I figured it’d be helpful to create a “straight to the point” rundown of shows.

-For each show, we’ll be sure to link out to a few different ticket sellers, allowing you to easily shop around and find the best deal.
+For each show, I’ll be sure to link out to a couple of different ticket sellers where applicable, allowing you to easily shop around and find the best deal.

 You were likely introduced to Carrot Top by his series of commercials for 1-800-CALL-ATT, however, he has come a long way since, now headlining a comedy show at Luxor on the Las Vegas Strip.
 Carrot Top’s show feeds off of current events and uses props to leave your gut in agony.

 Tickets start in the $50s and can be priced out with: